FBorowiec/dotfiles/README.md

 * `vim-bazel` - Vim-bazel is a plugin for invoking bazel and interacting with bazel artifacts.
 * `vim-easymotion` - EasyMotion provides a much simpler way to use some motions in vim.
 It takes the `number` out of `number`w or `number`f{char} by highlighting all possible choices and allowing you to press one key to jump directly to the target.
 When one of the available motions is triggered, all visible text preceding or following the cursor is faded, and motion targets are highlighted.
 * `vim-eunuch` - Vim sugar for the UNIX shell commands that need it the most.
+* `vim-fugitive` - Fugitive is the premier Vim plugin for Git.
+Or maybe it's the premier Git plugin for Vim?
+Either way, it's "so awesome, it should be illegal".
+That's why it's called Fugitive.
+* `vim-gitgutter` - A Vim plugin which shows a git diff in the sign column.
+It shows which lines have been added, modified, or removed.
+You can also preview, stage, and undo individual hunks; and stage partial hunks.
+The plugin also provides a hunk text object.
 * `vim-highlightedyank` - Make the yanked region apparent.
 * `vim-multiple-cursors` - Plugin bringing a much-loved Sublime feature to Vim, doing exactly what it says in the name.
 You’ve got to love multiple selections.
 * `vim-surround` - Surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
 The plugin provides mappings to easily delete, change and add such surroundings in pairs.